zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Carlos says, “A 401(k) really adds up over time.”
 To “add up,” here, means to accumulate, to get more and more, to total.
 “Add up”  has a couple of different meanings in English; take a look at the Learning Guide for some additional explanation.
 Here, it’s a two-word phrasal verb meanin g to accumulate, to grow.
 Carlos says, “I also have an IRA.”
 “IRA” stands for (or m eans) individual retirement account.
 This is another special account – ret irement account that you can have in the United States.
 It is also one that you don’t have to pay taxes on when you put the money into your IRA account.
 Carl os says that his IRA is tax-deferred.
 To “defer” means to do something later , at a later time.
 So, “tax- deferred” means you don’t pay taxes now, but you’ll pay i t later.
 You’ll pay the government taxes on the money when you take the money o ut after you retire.

 Carlos says that he has his money in a portfolio that is spl it between stocks and bonds.
 A “portfolio” is a word that describes all of you r investments, especially stocks and bonds.
 “Stocks” are partial ownership that you ha ve in a company.
 They are sold in something called “shares.”
 You buy share s in a company, that means you’re buying a certain small percentage of the comp any.
 You own part of the company when you buy stock.
 A “bond” (bond) is an a greement where the company or a government borrows money from you and agree s to pay you back with interest at a future date.
-“Bond” has a couple o f different meanings in English; take a look at the Learning Guide, again, for some additional explanations.
+“Bond” has a couple of different meanings in English; take a look at the Learning Guide, again, for some additional explanations.

 Carlos says that his portfolio is split between stocks and bo nds.
 “Split,” here, just means divided, when you have more than one part of som ething.
 Carlos says that all of these investments are for the long haul, of  course.
 The “long haul” (haul) means for the long-term, over the long period of time, not immediately.
 If someone says, “We’re here for the long haul,” they mean  we are here for a long time, we’re not going to worry about what happens in the next year or two years; we are worried about or we are concerned about only w hat happens after many years.
 Another word for “long haul” is “long run.”
 The economist John Maynard Keynes once said, “In the long run, we’re all dead,” me aning if you worry too much about only what happens after many years, you may not be alive!